 Tumblr is a microblogging service, where different users build and maintain blogs.
 They can follow each other, repost content, comment and like.
 Tumblr supports a large pool of multimedia, such as videos, images, GIFs, audio, text posts, etc. Users can tag content in a suitable way, which makes it easier to be found by the next person in the internal search engine of the site.
 There are plenty of posts tagged #ENFP on there.

 ENFPs are drawn to inspiring stories told by actual real life people.
 This reminds them that the world out there is vast and offers much adventure for their restless hearts.
-Here are some quotes that ENFPs can relate to, as well as quotes by famous representatives of this Myers Briggs type.
+Here are some quotes that ENFPs can relate to, as well as quotes by famous representatives of this personality type.

 Quotes ENFPs can relate to

 It’s easy for the ENFP type to get inspired.
 Their whimsical, energetic and high-on-life personality can find the deeper meaning in anything… if they stare at it long enough.
-Here are some quotes that perfectly encapsulate the life philosophy of this MBTI type.
+Here are some quotes that perfectly encapsulate the life philosophy of this personality type.

 - “Not all who wander are lost.” – J. R. R. Tolkien